 - throughput cluster Woody: best suited for smaller calculations

 - TinyFat: for calculations with large memory requirements

 However, the best choice for a target HPC systems depends also on the location of your input data.
-For example, if you want to analyze large datasets which were generated by another simulation on Emmy and are stored on its parallel file system, you should also use Emmy for your Matlab simulations to avoid copying data.
+For example, if you want to analyze large datasets which were generated by another simulation on meggie and are stored on its parallel file system, you should also use meggie for your Matlab simulations to avoid copying data.

 Different versions of Matlab are available via the modules system.
 They may also vary between the clusters.

 If you can’t see the modules but want to use them, please contact firstname.lastname@example.org for activation.